 While there will always be guests who prefer to have everything handled by employees, a growing proportion of travelers want the flexibility to help themselves.
-This is especially true of younger generations who are highly proficient with technology and find traditional service channels like the telephone, face-to-face and email to be too time-consuming and inefficient.
+This is especially true of younger generations who are highly proficient with technology and find traditional service channels like phone calls, face-to-face, and email to be too time-consuming and inefficient.

-Businesses are taking notice.
-By late 2020, 58% of all customer interactions globally were digital, compared to 36% prior to the pandemic, according to a global survey from McKinsey & Company.
-In hotels, the contactless guest experience is fast becoming a reality.
-Hotels need to get on board with self-service functionality or risk being left behind.
+Businesses are taking note.
+Mulesoft’s 2022 Connectivity Benchmark Report found that 72% of organizations’ customer interactions are now digital, and for hotels, the contactless guest experience is fast becoming a reality.
+Properties need to get on board with self-service functionality or risk being left behind.
 Those who do adopt self-service are set to increase revenue and profitability while also improving customer satisfaction.

 6 advantages of self-service technology

 Here are just a few of the benefits of self-serve technology:

 Technology can process information far more quickly and accurately than humans can, and faster service means less waiting time, fewer errors, and less hassle for guests – not to mention a faster hotel check-in process.

 Rather than pay employees to perform simple, repetitive tasks, automation software that’s available in modern property management systems can make it easy for guests to help themselves, saving on labor costs, increasing retention, and easing the pressures of labor shortages.